HeidiBolivar/AI-Powered-Productivity-Toolkit/README.md

 **Key AI-Driven Features:**

 * **Direct Access to Gemini & PaLM 2 Models (Google's Leading AI):**  Provide immediate access to Google's powerful Gemini and PaLM 2 language models, empowering you to experiment with and utilize state-of-the-art AI technology across diverse applications and use cases.
-  **Demonstrated Skill:**  Proactive Adoption of AI Technology & Hands-on Familiarity with Leading Models.
+  <br>**Demonstrated Skill:**  Proactive Adoption of AI Technology & Hands-on Familiarity with Leading Models.
 * **Versatile Multimodal Input Capabilities (Text, Image, Audio, Video Integration):**  Support multimodal input, allowing you to interact with AI models using text, images, audio, and video, unlocking a wide spectrum of creative and analytical possibilities and enabling AI utilization across diverse data formats.
-  **Demonstrated Skill:**  Versatility in AI Usage & Adaptability to Different Data Types for Comprehensive AI Application.
+  <br>**Demonstrated Skill:**  Versatility in AI Usage & Adaptability to Different Data Types for Comprehensive AI Application.
 * **Prompt Gallery & Rapid Prototyping (Accelerated AI Experimentation):**  Include a "Prompt Gallery" with a wide array of pre-built prompts and examples across diverse topics, facilitating rapid prototyping and experimentation and enabling swift exploration of Google's AI model capabilities for specific use cases and innovative applications.
-  **Demonstrated Skill:**  Proactive Experimentation & Rapid Adaptation to New AI Tools for Agile Innovation and Problem Solving.
+  <br>**Demonstrated Skill:**  Proactive Experimentation & Rapid Adaptation to New AI Tools for Agile Innovation and Problem Solving.

 **Impact on Your Professional Profile:**